Wonder Words is easy to use and the students love it!

-Sue Tully, Teacher – Special Education, QLD
+Tina, Teacher - Special Education, Victoria Park State School, QLD

 I came across the Wonder Words program when I was trying to find resources to help my students who were struggling to recognise the High-Frequency Words.
 My students have enjoyed doing the worksheets and I often have students asking to do more work with the Wonder Words program.